 The A.D.
 Makepeace Company, based in Wareham, is North America’s largest cranberry grower, the largest private property owner in eastern Massachusetts, and a recognized leader in environmentally responsible real estate development and stewardship.
 Cranberries are our heritage and our livelihood.
-Our 169-year history in the cranberry industry affects the way we do business, and it strengthens the communities we build.
+Our 170-year history in the cranberry industry affects the way we do business, and it strengthens the communities we build.

 LIFE on the BOG

-Summer, 2024
+October, 2024

 Ground Broken for BID, Long Pond Physical Therapy Building at Redbrook